opral/monorepo/rfcs/002-tech-stack.md

 ## design system

-TailwindCSS + ZagJS.
-TailwindCSS provides fast styling and ZagJS provides fast component logic (that works with SolidJS).
-Both solutions are headless.
-A headless solution provides the possibility to incrementally develop our own design system over time instead of fighting pre-designed component libraries.
+TailwindCSS + Shoelace + ZagJS.
+TailwindCSS provides fast styling, Shoelace off the shelf components with style, and ZagJS provides component logic for custom components.
+The goal is to incrementally develop our own design system over time instead of fighting pre-designed component libraries.
+Shoelace is eas(ier) to (re-)style than other component libraries, easing our path to a custom design system.

 ## markdown